JanHerca/urantiapedia/output/wikijs/en/book/Charles_Hartshorne/Mans_Vision_of_God/Acknowledgments.md

 Author: **Charles Hartshorne**

-The autHor wishes to thank the following publishers permission to quote from works published by them:
+The author wishes to thank the following publishers permission to quote from works published by them:
 * Harper & Brothers — from Booth Tarkington, _Seventeen_.
 * Harvard University Press —from _The Collected Papers of Charles Sanders Peirce_, edited by Charles Hartshorne and Pa Weiss.
 * Longmans, Green & Company — from William James, _Collected Essays and Reviews_; and from Rickaby, _General Metaphysics_.